-In September 2009, Ford Business Machines introduced Paperless Technologies.
-Paperless Technologies specializes in document imaging – the capture, storage, retrieval, and manipulation of digital images converted from paper or other media types.
-Using advanced technology, these documents are scanned and converted to digital images in virtually any file format, and we can do most of the work here at our facility, or we can do the work in your offices – whichever will make the job easier for you.
+In response to the ever-changing needs of the industry, in September 2009, Ford Business Machines introduced Paperless Technologies, a complete document management solution specializing in document imaging, which is the capture, storage, retrieval and manipulation of digital images converted from paper or other media types.
+Using advanced technology, these documents are scanned and converted to digital images in virtually any file format.

-In 2011, Ford Business Machines added Managed Print Services.
-MPS is more than just a maintenance contract for your printers; it’s an entire strategy that empowers you to manage your printer fleet, while reducing the cost and environmental impact of clicking print.
-If your company has a printer on every desk, multiple brands and models, or no idea how much it costs when someone clicks print, you’re like many other businesses we help.
+In continuation with industry growth, in 2011, Ford Business Machines added Managed Print Services as a strategy that empowers you to manage your printer fleet, while reducing the cost and environmental impact of clicking print.
+If your company has a printer on every desk, multiple brands, and models, or no idea how much it costs when someone clicks print, you’re like many other businesses we help.

 Johnathan believes in community growth and providing employment opportunities for other young professionals.
 "We work with schools, local governments, law offices and small business in the Southwestern Pennsylvania and Northern West Virginia areas.
 I see the community growing, but we have to market and grow outside the area.
 I think that young people in our area need to know of the potential of staying local – not just for employment opportunities but for the quality of life.
 I love the outdoors, and nothing in the region compares to, for example, the beauty of Ohiopyle.”
 Johnathan received the Herman Buck award in 2015.
 The Herman Buck Award was first presented in 1974 to honor a member of the business community under the age of 45 for volunteer time and services rendered outside of their profession.
 In addition to helping run the family business and being a recent newlywed, Johnathan also serves on the board for many community service organizations, such as the YMCA, Westmoreland Fayette Council of the Boys Scouts of America, and Fay-Penn Economic Development Council.